-On June 25, 2003, we repaid our term loan with the proceeds from the offering of senior notes.
+On June 25, 2003, we repaid the \$675 million term loan with the proceeds from the offering of \$700 million in senior notes.
 Prior to the repayment, we had designated certain interest rate swaps as hedges of the variable rate interest payments due under the term loans.
-Pursuant to the requirements of Statement of Financial Accounting Standards No. 133, Accounting for Derivative Instruments and Hedging Activities ("FAS 133"), historical mark-to-market adjustments related to these swaps through June 25, 2003 were deferred as a component of Accumulated Other Comprehensive Loss.
+Pursuant to the requirements of Statement of Financial Accounting Standards No. 133, Accounting for Derivative Instruments and

+Hedging Activities ("FAS 133"), historical mark-to-market adjustments related to these swaps through June 25, 2003 were deferred as a component of Accumulated Other Comprehensive Loss.
 Subsequent to the repayment of the term loans, these deferred amounts will be amortized as additional expense over the contractual terms of the swap agreements.
-For the quarters ending March 31, 2005 and 2004, we recognized expense of \$3.4 million for both periods, related to the amortization of previously deferred mark-to-market adjustments.
+For the three months ending June 30, 2005 and 2004, we recognized expense of \$3.4 million for both periods, related to the amortization of previously deferred mark-to-market adjustments.
+For the six months ending June 30, 2005 and 2004, we recognized \$6.8 million of expense for both periods related to the amortization of previously deferred mark-to-market adjustments.